barnesry/Junos_RPM/README.md

 Create a new dashboard with a single metric panel using two queries.

-    SELECT value/1000 FROM "rpm_history" WHERE owner='starbucks-rpm'
+    SELECT value/1000 FROM "rpm_history" WHERE owner='http-rpm'
-    SELECT value/1000 FROM "rpm_history" WHERE owner='level3-rpm'
+    SELECT value/1000 FROM "rpm_history" WHERE owner='dns-rpm'

 ## vSRX
 Relevant RPM configuration configlet.
 In this instance, each test is 5 minutes long using a probe count of 5 with 60sec in between each probe.